 Copies of this plan will be provided to the following jurisdictions, agencies, and persons.
 Updates will be provided electronically.
 The recipient will have the responsibility for updating the Emergency Operations Plan when changes are received.
-When the EOP is issued to a certain agency, the plan needs to be kept in an easily accessible location, out of public view.
-Copies of the Emergency Operations Plan will be maintained in the Crook County Emergency Manager's office.
+When the EOP is issued to a certain agency, the plan must be kept in an easily accessible location, out of public view.
+The Crook County Emergency Manager's office will maintain copies of the Emergency Operations Plan.